 Eating Well

-One of the best ways to improve this area is to work with a renal dietitian.
-The Kidney Stone Nutrition School is an online course created and taught by renal dietitian Melanie Betz.
-We have partnered with her in the course to offer this to more kidney warriors!
+The Kidney Stone Nutrition School* is an online course by renal dietitian Melanie Betz.
+We have partnered with her in the course to offer this to more kidney warriors.

-You’ll get 6 weeks of video content, meal plans and recipes, and worksheets to help you find the best kidney stone nutrition plan for you.
+You’ll get access to on-demand video content, meal plans and recipes, and worksheets to help you find the best kidney stone nutrition plan for you.

-Click here to learn more about the Kidney Stone Nutrition School online program – taught by a qualified renal dietitian and kidney stone expert!
+Click the image above to learn more about the Kidney Stone Nutrition School online program – taught by a highly qualified renal dietitian and kidney stone expert.

 Mental and Emotional Stress Management Techniques